How industry leaders and their IT architectures adapt to the worldwide movement of ‘as-a-service’

-• How rapid implementation and stability can coexist through service-based solutions
+• Rapid implementation and stability can coexist through service-based solutions

-• What a cloud-first healthcare approach means for the entire healthcare industry
+• Cloud-first healthcare approach for the entire healthcare industry

 ‘Pay to use’ instead of ‘pay to own’